it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 ### Deploy Operating System Patches

-Operating systems are running the latest security updates provided by the software vendor.
+Ensure operating systems are running the latest security updates provided by the software vendor.
 Latest refers to all updates which were available prior to the internal product testing of the product.

 Applies to: Hosted components